chayansraj/Youtube-video-data-analytics-using-AWS/README.md

 # Amazon Web Services used in this project
 1. **AWS S3**: Amazon Simple Storage Service (Amazon S3) is a storage service that offers high scalability, data availability, security, and performance.
 It stores the data as objects within buckets and is readily available for integration with thousands of applications.
 An object is a file and any metadata that describes the file.
 A bucket is a container for objects. <br />
 2. **AWS IAM**: Amazon Identity and Access Management is a service to securely control access to AWS Services.
 It is used to manage permissions for different roles under various scenarios.
 IAM is used to control who is authenticated (signed in) and authorized (has permissions) to use resources.<br />
-3. **AWS Glue**: AWS Glue is a scalable, serverless data integration service that can be used to discover, prepare, and combine data for application development, analytics, and machine learning.
+3. **AWS Glue**: It is a scalable, serverless data integration service that can be used to discover, prepare, and combine data for application development, analytics, and machine learning.
 AWS Glue consolidates major data integration capabilities into a single service.
 It also provides DataOps tools to effortlessly author, run jobs, and implement business workflows.<br />
-4. **AWS Lambda**: AWS Lambda is a compute service that provides a runtime environment letting you run code without provisioning or managing servers.
+4. **AWS Lambda**: It is a compute service that provides a runtime environment letting you run code without provisioning or managing servers.
 The code is written in Lambda functions and is set to trigger as per the use case and is scaled as per the demand.<br />
-5. **AWS Athena**:
+5. **AWS Athena**: It is a query service that allows easy analysis of data stored directly in Amazon S3 using standard SQL.
+Amazon Athena also makes it easy to interactively run data analytics using Apache Spark without having to plan for, configure, or manage resources.
+6. **AWS QuickSight**: It is a cloud-based Business Intelligence service that can be used to deliver easy-to-use insights and answer questions to the stakeholders.
+There are a lot of data integration options where in a single data dashboard, QuickSight can include AWS data, third-party data, big data, spreadsheet data, SaaS data, B2B data, and more.

 # Implementation